bernatferragut/csharp-js-unity-scripts/README.md

-# unity-scripts
+C# / JS Unity Scripts

-unityscript/js and c# for unity platform
+C# and unity scripts for the unity platform